Ideas for Projects of Participants of Entrepreneurship for Kids Program By Galit Zamler

 The students who participated in the Entrepreneurship for Kids program, were asked to generate ideas for projects which they will try to implement.

-- One group came up with an idea for a project: the construction of a stall selling fresh juices.
+- One group's idea was: the construction of a stall selling fresh juices.
 This project was implemented by the entrepreneur students with great success.

-- Another group came with an idea for a project: setting up a makeup stall and nail polish for Purim.
+- Another group came with an idea of: setting up a makeup stall and nail polish for Purim.
 This project was also successfully implemented.

 - The third group conceived the idea for a project: preparing candy skewers in honor of the family day.